good-ware/js-log/README.md

 ## Adding stack traces

-When a log entry's level is 'error', the current stack trace is added to the to the 'stack' or 'logStack' meta key.
+When a log entry's level is 'error', the current stack trace is added to the to the 'stack' meta key.
 This behavior is disabled via the 'logStack' meta tag.

 # Concepts